VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Pilot Evaluation

 \subsection{Setup}

-We sample 48 pairs per culture (N=336 total) and evaluate 5 VLMs: GPT-4o, Claude-Sonnet-4.5, Gemini-2.5-Pro, Qwen3-VL-235B, and GLM-4V-Flash.
-Temperature was set to 0.7 and max\_tokens to 2048.
-We then use DCR as a measure to test whether model-generated critiques engage with culture-specific concepts.
+We sample 48 pairs per culture (N=336 total) and evaluate 5 VLMs: GPT-4o, Claude-Sonnet-4.5, Gemini-2.5-Pro, Qwen3-VL-235B, and GLM-4V-Flash (temperature=0.7, max\_tokens=2048; full configuration in supplementary).
+We use Dimension Coverage Rate (DCR) as a diagnostic to test whether model-generated critiques engage with culture-specific concepts.
 For a critique $c$ from culture $k$: